 - REAL MEAT FIRST: Blue Buffalo foods always feature real meat as the first ingredient; High-quality...

 - LARGE BREED DOG FOOD: Specially formulated for the wellness of adult large breed dogs, BLUE Life...

-This is their basic formula, except geared toward larger dogs.
+This is Blue Buffalo’s basic formula, except geared toward larger dogs.
 It has quite a bit of glucosamine and chondroitin, largely from the chicken fat in it, so it should be good for creaky joints.

 The brown rice and oatmeal should be very gentle on sensitive tummies, so you can feed this to most dogs without issue.
 The fiber levels are good (6%), and most of that comes from peas, chicory root, and sweet potatoes.

-Overall, this is an ok food, but it would be so easy to make it a great food that we can’t understand why they haven’t done so already.
+Overall, this is mediocre dog food, but it would be so easy to make it a great dog food that we can’t understand why they haven’t done so already.

 2. Blue Buffalo Freedom Grain-Free Natural Adult

 - STARTS WITH REAL CHICKEN: A recipe that starts with real chicken as the first ingredient, this dry...

 - GRAIN FREE DOG FOOD: BLUE Freedom grain free adult dog food is specifically formulated to meet the...